worldbank/gld/Support/B - Country Survey Details/IDN/SAKERNAS/Correspondence_National_International_Classifications.md

 | [2009](utilities/KBLI-2009) | ISIC Rev.4|
 | [2015](utilities/KBLI-2015) | ISIC Rev.4|

 In general, we only mapped 1994-2018 as earlier years like 1989-1993 do not have two-digit industrial or occupational codes; and recent year, 2019, only has one-digit variables which directly corresponds to the top level of ISIC/ISCO.

+Years between 2011 and 2015 have multiple variables using different versions of KBJI and KBLI at different digital levels.
+The dicision rule for choosing one version is *the newest version with at least two digits*.

 *(We will update this documentation along with IDN GLD if we get more information on correspondence tables for KBJI and KBLI in the future.
 Please feel free to contact the GLD focal point (gld@worldbank.org) if you know anything that might help map Indonesia's industrial or occupational codes.
 Thanks!)*